opencca/debian-image-recipes/README.md

 ./download-rock5b-opencca-artifacts.sh
 ```

-See build helper in opencca-build/buildconf.
+See build helper in opencca-build/buildconf for build.